Chapter 15 : Love rule #14

 “Stop being a prat!
 I’m so embarrassed; I’m amazed you’re even talking to me!”
 I cried, becoming frustrated.
 By now, we were at the edge of the lake.
 Merlin, it was cold.
 My hands were so numb I could barely feel them, and I was struggling to keep upright because I felt that tired.

 “It’s okay Rose,” he relented, coming closer so we didn’t have to yell, “Really.
-I won’t tell anyone.”
+Besides, your bed is comfier than mine.”

-‘He must really love you, Rose’, Callie’s voice drifted into my head from this morning, and I snapped my eyes back to his face.
+I wrinkled my nose at him and he grinned.
+‘He must really love you, Rose’, Callie’s voice drifted into my head from this morning, and met his blue eyes.
 He was watching me carefully, and I stopped breathing.

 Merlin, he was beautiful.
-He was sitting on his broom like he owned the world of quiddich, his muscled body completely in control and his deep blue eyes on my face.
+He was sitting on his broom like he owned the world of quidditch, his muscled body completely in control and his eyes on my face.
 I sighed, dizzy.

 Then everything went horribly bright as hunger stabbed at my stomach.
 I shook my head, but it didn’t help.
-In fact, it made it worse – the world darkened around the edges.
-My eyes were still on Scorpius, and he was saying something that I couldn’t hear with a sweet frown on his face.
+In fact, it made it worse – my vision darkened around the edges.
+My eyes were still on Scorpius, and he was saying something that I couldn’t hear with a frown on his face.
 He reached out to me, and his hands on arm felt like lead, pushing me over the edge.

 “What?”
-I asked stupidly, and then everything went black.
+I asked stupidly, and then I fainted.

+I felt like I was in a different reality.
 Everything was chillingly, bitingly cold.
-It felt like a dream – the hands on my body, my clothes being torn off (sounds almost familiar.
-The previous night comes to mind.
-Okay, back to being serious), voices reaching me through a vacuum.
+There were hands on my body and my clothes were being torn off.
+Voices sounded far away, as if someone was speaking to me through a tunnel.
 I decided that, despite what numerous voices were telling me to do, perhaps I didn’t want to open my eyes.
 Perhaps I didn’t even want to wake up.

 It was nice, being in suspense.
 Despite the cold, I was clear-headed for the first time in months.
 No dizziness, no thoughts of food and exercise, no dark cloud hovering over the world.